keithatxxdotnetwork/all-docs/docs/wiki/multisig.md

+# Multisig Accounts

-You can use a multisig account to add extra security layers from a standard wallet.
+You can use a multisig account to add extra security layers from a basic wallet.
 The main purpose is to require multiple signatures to authorize a transaction or any change.

 ## Overview to use a multisig account